ChenQiqian/learn-notes/docs/cs/db/er_model.md

 one-one / one-many / many-one relationship: "many" can be added to the "one" side as extra attributes

-The schema corresponding to a relationship set linking a weak entity set to its identifying string entity set is redundant (why?)
+The schema corresponding to **a relationship set linking a weak entity set to its identifying string entity set is redundant**

 ## Advanced Topic